- United States

 - Medal Round: Best of the Projected 2022 Olympic Rosters

-The NHL has yet to make a decision on whether it will allow its players to participate in the international tournament.
+While the recent CBA extension allows NHL players to participate in the next Winter Olympics, the NHL and IOC still need to negotiate a few items.
 NHLers were barred from skating in the 2018 Winter Games, but China offers a much larger market than South Korea.
 If the NHL is trying to grow the game overseas and in new markets, it seems far-fetched to believe that they would pass up an opportunity to expand into China.

 Russia’s Projected 2022 Olympic Roster